Stocks weighed down by virus angst, lack of stimulus

 The mood remained cautious as France confirmed 10,593 new coronavirus infections on Thursday, its highest single-day count since the pandemic began, and Britain saw a surge in cases.

-Spain’s Bankia slipped 2% after Caixabank valued it at 4.3 billion euros ($5.10 billion) as part of a deal that will create Spain’s biggest domestic bank.
+Spain's Bankia BKIA.MC slipped 4% after Caixabank CABK.MC valued it at 4.3 billion euros ($5.10 billion) as part of a deal that will create Spain's biggest domestic bank.

-Euronext added 4% after London Stock Exchange said it had entered into exclusive talks to sell Borsa Italia to the French exchange operator.
+Euronext ENX.PA added 5.6% after London Stock Exchange LSE.L said it had entered into exclusive talks to sell Borsa Italia to the French exchange operator.

-The U.S.-heavy MSCI world shares index was up 0.1%, heading for its first weekly gain in three weeks.
+The U.S.-heavy MSCI world shares index .MIWD00000PUS was up 0.2%, heading for its first weekly gain in three weeks.

 But analysts warned about potential volatility related to a quarterly expiration of U.S. stock options, stock index futures and index option contracts, known as “quadruple witching”.